 Specify base as utc or localtime to let the RTC start at the current UTC or local time, respectively. localtime is required for correct date in MS-DOS or Windows.
-To start at a specific point in time, provide date in the format 2006-06-17T16:01:21 or 2006-06-17.
+To start at a specific point in time, provide datetime in the format 2006-06-17T16:01:21 or 2006-06-17.
 The default base is UTC.

 By default the RTC is driven by the host system time.
 This allows using of the RTC as accurate reference clock inside the guest, specifically if the host time is smoothly following an accurate external reference clock, e.g. via NTP.
-If you want to isolate the guest time from the host, you can set clock to rt instead.
-To even prevent it from progressing during suspension, you can set it to vm.
+If you want to isolate the guest time from the host, you can set clock to rt instead, which provides a host monotonic clock if host support it.
+To even prevent the RTC from progressing during suspension, you can set clock to vm (virtual clock). 'clock=vm' is recommended especially in icount mode in order to preserve determinism; however, note that in icount mode the speed of the virtual clock is variable and can in general differ from the host clock.

 Enable driftfix (i386 targets only) if you experience time drift problems, specifically with Windows' ACPI HAL.
-This option will try to figure out how many timer interrupts were not processed by the Windows guest and will reinject them.
+This option will try to figure out how many timer interrupts were not processed by the Windows guest and will re-inject them.